Skip to content

 Nurtured offers private consultations for those who prefer a private setting and also home and hospital visits as requested.
 Further training and learning is offered to anyone that has been gifted Nurtured carriers and is not sure how to find comfort, security or confidence when wearing.
 Follow up workshops include learning back carries and learning specific woven wrap tying methods (such as a rucksack).

 For a list of Babywearing Workshops and Consultations please click here.
+To learn more about training and explore becoming a Babywearing Educator, click here.

 History of Babywearing